OpenEvalProject/evals/manuscripts/elife-28899/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/28899/elife-28899-fig5-v2.jpg)

-**Figure 5.:** 13C from lactate into metabolic intermediates in hfRPE cells.(A) Comparison of initial rates of labeling (at 5 and 10 min after introduction of labeled fuel) from 5 mM U-13C glucose vs. from 10 mM U-13C lactate (with 1 mM unlabeled glucose also present).
+**Figure 5.:** (A) Comparison of initial rates of labeling (at 5 and 10 min after introduction of labeled fuel) from 5 mM U-13C glucose vs. from 10 mM U-13C lactate (with 1 mM unlabeled glucose also present).
 Citrate and malate take up label faster from lactate than from glucose.
 (B) Time courses of incorporation of 13C from 10 mM U-13C lactate (with 1 mM unlabeled glucose also present) into hfRPE metabolites accompanied by schematic illustrations of the labeled species in the context of the TCA cycle. (n = 2–3 for each time point; error bars represent range or standard deviation).

 ![Figure 6.](https://cdn.elifesciences.org/articles/28899/elife-28899-fig6-v2.jpg)

 **Figure 6.:** The high relative abundance of m3 metabolites derived from carboxylation reactions and the high abundance of fumarate, malate and aspartate in hfRPE cells resemble the metabolite distributions in the RPE enriched eyecup more than the distributions in retina.
 Each preparation was incubated with 10 mM U-13C lactate for the specified times and metabolites were extracted, derivatized and quantified by GC-MS. (n = 2 for hfRPE, n = 3 for mEyecup and n = 4 for mRetina; error bars represent range or standard deviations.).

-## Lactate can suppress glucose catabolism in RPE cells.
+### Lactate can suppress glucose catabolism in RPE cells.

 Figures 5,6 show that RPE cells can consume lactate as an alternative to using glucose for fuel.
 We next asked whether lactate also can suppress consumption of glucose.
 We hypothesized (Figure 7A) that lactate dehydrogenase (LDH) in RPE cells can use lactate to reduce cytosolic NAD+ to NADH as it does in other cells (Hung et al., 2011).
 Since NAD+ is required for glycolysis, depletion of NAD+ by lactate and LDH could suppress glycolysis so that RPE cells would consume less glucose.